CityOfNewYork/my-file-nyc/packages/frontend/assets/content/faq/en.md

 ### 7. Is My File NYC secure?

 We are committed to ensuring that My File NYC is as secure as possible to protect your privacy.
 Documents you store on My File NYC will be safely stored on the City’s secure servers.
 Since documents are stored in the cloud, you can access them from anywhere on any device with an internet connection.

-Only you have access to your documents until you share them with the DHS PATH center using.
+Only you have access to your documents until you share them with the DHS PATH center using My File NYC.

 More technical information about how we protect your documents and information:

 We encrypt all data end-to-end and any data we store is fully encrypted at rest.
 End-to-end encryption ensures only authorized users can access documents and unauthorized parties cannot access private information being stored by or transferred from, or sent to or from, My File NYC.
 The system is built and run in compliance with the Health Insurance Portability and Accountability Act (HIPAA) to further ensure the best privacy practices and protections for users.